 For information about cold water gear, please check out my review:

 There are no major liveaboard yachts cruising Tasmania but there are some to other areas in Australia including the Great Barrier Reef, Rowley Shoals, Neptune Island, and Ningaloo Reef.
-Here are my reviews and some of the liveaboard yachts diving in those areas:
+Here are my reviews on Australian diving and some of the liveaboard yachts diving Australian sites:

 Selected Tasmania Dive Sites